w3c/wot-cg/Tutorials/whatiswot/website/docs/intro.md

 ## Thing Description

 In the WoT Architecture, a Thing is defined as an abstraction of an IoT device or service.
 Correspondingly, a TD (Thing Description) provides descriptive metadata for a Thing.
+Some examples for what Things can be are computers, sensors, smart appliances and more.

 ![things](/img/tutorial/What-Is-Wot/things.png)